SubZtep/gif-animation-preview/readme.txt

 What this plugin does is:

-*   Find self hosted gif animations
+*   Find gif animations in posts
-*   Generate jpeg image to the same folder
+*   Generate jpeg image
-*   Update image tag attributes in the post
+*   Update image tag attribute

 On GitHub:
 https://github.com/SubZtep/gif-animation-preview